browserengineering/book/book/embeds.md

 ::: {.further}
 The `<img>` tag uses a `src` attribute and not `href`.
 Why is that?
 And why is the tag name `img` and not `image`?
-The answer to the first is apparently that an image is not a "hyperlink reference" (which is what "href" stands for), but instead a page subresource.
-However, subresources actually have inconsistent naming.
+The answer to the first is apparently that an image is not a "hypertext reference" (which is what `href` stands for), but instead a page sub-resource.
+However, sub-resources actually have inconsistent naming.
 For example, the `<link>` tag can refer to a style sheet with `href`, but the `<script>` tag uses `src`.
 The true reason may simply be [design disagreements][srcname] before such things were mediated by a standards organization.